morningtundra/HL7_Mirth_MongoDB_JSON/README.md

 The size and velocity of inbound HL7 messages is a direct reflection of hospital activity.
 To prevent the size of the database overwhelming available disk space, the Collection of Documents (HL7 messages) needs to be pruned by deleting oldest Documents.

-We will do this with a Shell command using the `.deleteMany()` function.
+We can do this with a Shell command using the mongodb `.deleteMany()` function.

 Open the MongoDB Shell by clicking **1** or **2** at the bottom of the window.